Kenny Ladler: Buffalo Bills

 Ladler was signed by the Buffalo Bills as an undrafted free agent.
 He was among final cuts by the Bills on August 30, 2014, but was signed to the practice squad the next day.
 On October he was promoted to the active roster and after suffering an arm injury he was placed on season ending injured reserve on October 28, 2014.
 He was released by the team on September 1, 2015.

 Edmonton Eskimos

 Ladler was signed by the Edmonton Eskimos prior to 2016 season.
 In Kenny's first season in 2016, he had 70 tackles and 2 interceptions.
 The following season saw a major improvement for Ladler where he recorded 86 tackles and 3 interceptions, he was then named the Eskimos defensive player of the year and later named to the CFL all defense team.

-Washington Redskins
+Washington Redskins (first stint)

 On January 9, 2018, Ladler signed a reserve/future contract with the Washington Redskins.
 On September 1, 2018, he was waived for final roster cuts before the start of the season, but signed with their practice squad the following day.
 He was promoted to the active roster on September 11, 2018.
 He was waived on November 6, 2018.